od-blip/Coffee-Shop-Analysis/README.md

 Lib	|854
 **Grand Total**	|**3551**

-The goal was to gain key insights into sales trends, customer behavior, and product performance.
 The following analyses were carried out using Pivot Tables and various charts for visual representation:

 1. Total Sales by Coffee Type